20 Beautiful Flowers For Balcony That Bloom All Summer Long

 2. Fuchsia

-Fuchsia brings elegant beauty to your balcony with its dangling, crystal-like flowers.
+Fuchsia brings elegant beauty with its dangling, crystal-like flowers.
 These plants work great in hanging baskets where their blooms can cascade down in stunning displays.

 Your fuchsia needs just a few hours of indirect light to create lots of flowers.
 Water them when the soil feels dry, and feed them with liquid fertilizer every 15-20 days during growing season.